-How did Pluto become a dwarf planet? | EarthSky.org
+Pluto became a dwarf planet on today's date

 Another option for the IAU might have been to define the concept of a planet without any specific logic: Earth is a planet, Pluto is a planet, but Eris is not just because.

-On August 24, 2006, the IAU announced its solution to the questions raised by having so many new objects in the outer solar system.
-It had decided to create a scientific definition of what it means to be a planet.
-Unfortunately, the definition excluded Pluto from major planet status.
+So there were many new objects coming to light in the outer solar system.
+And, on August 24, 2006, the IAU announced its solution.
+It decided to create a scientific definition of what it means to be a planet.
+As a result, the definition excluded Pluto from major planet status.
 Here’s the definition:

 A planet is a celestial body that